migueldelafuente1/diseaseSIRModel/README.md

 ## optimizers.py
 **optimizers** has some functions to find the best parameters for the calculations.
+### _stepOptimizer_
-### _stepOptimizer_ find the step necessary for the Euler-Method iteration to be in a relative tolerance range when the time step is split.
+finds the step necessary for the Euler-Method iteration to be in a relative tolerance range when the time step is split.

 This function iterates to find a value of the step for which the SIR simulation converges under a certain tolerance.
 The steps are divided by 2 in each iteration (for a maximum of h_max/2^-6).